Saints off the Hill

 Student Travel Opportunities for Spring/Summer 2020

 Over the past 3 decades, Canterbury has offered its students various domestic and international travel opportunities.
-The goals of these offerings are manifold: expand horizons, expose students to different points of view, see things differently, expand the classroom experience, walk in others’ shoes, and foment understanding, empathy, and interconnectedness.
+The goals of these offerings are manifold: to expand horizons, expose students to different points of view, build upon the classroom experience, walk in others’ shoes, and to foment understanding, empathy, and interconnectedness.

 Our longest-running trip offering is the annual service pilgrimage to Lourdes, France, which began in 1992.
 In Lourdes, students work with volunteers from all over the world in order to serve the malades (people who are ill) who travel there for physical and spiritual healing.
 The trip to Nicaragua is another long-standing travel and service opportunity for students in Fifth and Sixth Form.
 Since the first trip in 2004, students have come away with invaluable experiences and new perspectives through volunteering with the Fabretto Children’s Foundation.
 Once stateside, with a new set of eyes, students have an invigorated sense of desire to serve others.